Prathamesh-Godse/ServerForge/README.md

 - **LEMP: Nginx PPA name** — The PPA changed from `ppa:ondrej/nginx-mainline` to `ppa:ondrej/nginx` in April 2025.
 The default in `lemp.conf` is the current name.
 Update it if you add the PPA manually beforehand.

-- **Mail: Gmail App Password required** — Gmail rejects plain account passwords for SMTP.
-An App Password must be created under Google Account → Security → 2-Step Verification → App passwords.
-Set it as `SMTP_PASSWORD` in `configs/mail.conf` before running Stage 12.

-- **Mail: PHP mail test is manual** — Testing `mail()` as `www-data` requires temporarily setting the home directory to `755` to allow `sudo -u www-data php` to read the test script.
-This is interactive and intentionally not automated.
-See the procedure below.

 - **Nginx: nginx.conf is fully replaced** — `configure_nginx.sh` writes
   the entire `nginx.conf` from scratch rather than using `sed`.
 The